Wednesday, 13 November 2024

 The Suburban Rail Loop is a shining example of our commitment to creating a better future for all Victorians.
 It will forever change Melbourne.
 It will revolutionise how we move, how we work, how we study and the communities we live in.
 It will help by tackling housing supply and affordability, with 70,000 new homes that will be delivered in the right places.
 This rail line will attract more homes and businesses as people choose to live closer to world-class public transport with quality jobs, services, amenities and open spaces nearby.
 We are working with the community, councils and key stakeholders to ensure that growth is well planned and delivers high-quality neighbourhoods along the SRL rail network.
 Those who want to block this project and the homes it will bring prefer to do nothing.
 They take the easy way out, but we are not blockers; we are builders.
 We are delivering this project because we cannot afford not to.

-Deputy Speaker, on Sunday I joined you, the member for Ashwood, and the member for Box Hill to welcome the Premier and the Minister for the Suburban Rail Loop to the east for an important and exciting announcement.
+On Sunday I joined the member for Ashwood and the member for Box Hill to welcome the Premier and the Minister for the Suburban Rail Loop to the east for an important and exciting announcement.
 The fact that the announcement took place in the member for Box Hill’s electorate did not dampen my excitement.
 We announced the signing of the contract to build the twin tunnels between Glen Waverley and Box Hill.
 By 2026 there will be 4000 workers on the SRL East, with four tunnel-boring machines in the ground and twin tunnels being built, with major construction underway at every one of the six station sites.
+When delivered it will transform the way people move across Melbourne, and even more importantly, it will also deliver 70,000 homes in our lovely communities where people want to live.
+It is a testament to our commitment to a brighter housing future for all Victorians, and with the announcement on Sunday we are getting another step closer.

 There is more work to do.
 The Allan Labor government is using every tool at our disposal to get on with approving and building more homes for Victorians.
 That is why in addition to the Suburban Rail Loop we are making the most of existing land in established suburbs to make room for more homes and more opportunities for everyone.
 We are doing so by unlocking and rezoning in both metropolitan Melbourne and regional Victoria across over 50 activity centres, which creates the conditions to build 300,000 more homes by 2051.
 Our efforts to deliver new homes in established areas will take pressure off the urban fringe, leading to shorter commutes and homes near services, jobs and open spaces.
 We are committed to ensuring that growth is well planned and delivers high-quality neighbourhoods.
 This approach is in stark contrast to the haphazard rezoning of Fishermans Bend by the member for Bulleen, done overnight without any planning.